bruno-garcia/unoptimized-assembly-detector/README.md

 # Unoptimized Assembly Detector

-A NuGet package that detects when assemblies compiled without the `-optimized` flag are added to a project warns you about it.
+A NuGet package that detects when assemblies compiled without the `-optimized` flag are added to a project and warns you about it.

 ## How does it work?